johannschopplich/kirbyuse/README.md

 yarn add -D kirbyuse
 ```

+> [!NOTE]
+> If Kirby migrates to Vue 3, this package will adapt accordingly.

 ## Background

 Kirby CMS uses Vue 2 and provides the `Vue` constructor via the UMD build in the global scope.
 The main Kirby Panel instance is accessible at `window.panel.app`.